 This game wears its premise on its sleeve: you’re going to smash the system.
 Your characters will sneak into corporate HQs, rifle through secret files, sabotage infrastructure, and give those naughty oligarchs what-for.

 To accomplish all this, players stack dice in towers.
 If their tower accidentally falls, they’ll count the 1s showing, and the quantity will determine how badly they’ve screwed up.
-Players also have the option of intentionally knocking their tower over in a blaze of glory, and the number of 6s determine how great an impact their actions have.
+Players also have the option of intentionally knocking their tower over in a blaze of glory, and the number of 6s determines how great an impact their actions have.
 (Dice flung clear of the table automatically count as 6s, so be sure to smash as hard as you can.)

 Be honest—would you really rather roll than smash and slam?
 Of course not.
 And that brings me to the next game…